Association

 The Compliance Committee deals intensively with the legal and regulatory requirements that are relevant for the MI industry.
 It ensures that the association's members are always informed about current legal requirements and supports them in implementing compliance measures.
 The committee offers practical solutions and recommendations for action to minimize legal risks and make the industry more transparent and secure overall.
 With its work, the committee strengthens trust in the MI industry and promotes responsible and compliant business practices.

-The European Committee occupies a special position within the SOMM - Society Of Music Merchants e.
-V., as it deals specifically with the political, economic and legal developments at European level that affect the MI industry.
-In cooperation with EMIA - the European Music Instrument Alliance - the expert panel monitors and analyses relevant EU projects, legislative initiatives and market trends and informs members about their impact.
-It is also involved in advocacy at EU level, strengthens networking with European partner organisations and promotes the exchange of best practices.
-Through this focused work, the Committee ensures that the MI industry has a strong voice in Europe and can actively participate in shaping the European market.
+The European Expert Committee holds a special position within SOMM – Society Of Music Merchants e.
+V., as it focuses specifically on political, economic and legal developments at European level that affect the MI sector.
+In collaboration with the European Soundmakers – Musical Instrument Confederation – this expert panel monitors and analyses relevant EU projects, legislative initiatives and market trends, and informs members about their implications.
+It is also actively involved in representing the sector’s interests at EU level, strengthens networking with European partner organisations and promotes the exchange of best practices.
+Through this focused work, the specialist committee ensures that the MI industry in Europe has a strong voice and can play an active role in shaping the European market.

 The specialist committee for music retailers specifically addresses the needs and challenges of the music retail trade.
 It promotes the exchange of information and best practices among members and supports the trade with practical solutions.
 Its tasks include analyzing market trends, advising on legal and economic issues and developing strategies to promote the music retail trade (e.g. CulturePass).
 In addition, the committee brings the concerns of music retailers to the industry level, advocates fair framework conditions and a stable business environment and helps to develop innovative trading models.
 The specialist committee thus makes a significant contribution to strengthening and further developing the music retail trade in a changing market landscape.